mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

 to view the substance of Comments and Notes, click the 'Toggle messages button'.
 System messages, about changes to the
 {{safeguarding case}}, are temporarily hidden.
 Click the button again to view them.

+Your system administrator can change whether these messages are initially displayed in a {{safeguarding case}}.

+### <i class="fas fa-link"></i> Copy URL

+Click this to copy the URL (web address) of the current {{safeguarding case}} to your clipboard so you can paste it as a reference elsewhere.
+(Ctrl-v is keyboard shortcut for paste).

 ### <i class="fas fa-edit"></i> Edit other information